-Dr. Mykola Gora, Head of Technology and Operations talks about agile companies, scalability of lab results and his role at MOG
+Dr. Mykola Gora, Head of Technology and Operations talks about agile companies, scalability of lab results and his role at Arva

-How long have you been at MOG?
+How long have you been at Arva?
 What happened during this time?

-I joined MOG in January 2011.
+I joined the company in January 2011 when it was still called MOG AG.
 We embarked on the development of the sludge purification plant STORM-15.
 By this time the company had already gained experience in biological treatment of oil-contaminated soils and carried out successful test runs in Thailand and Russia.

 In 2012, we launched the first plant for an oil company in the Ukraine, a joint venture of British Petroleum and the former Russian-American TNK-BP.
 We developed a tailor-made solution for the treatment of oil sludge.
 The mechanical separation of oil, water and solid matter was unique at the time.
 The process is far superior to the expensive thermal treatment by incineration, both economically and in ecological respect.

-From 2013 onwards, in cooperation with the Casali Institute of Applied Chemistry in Jerusalem, we started the development of the NHS+ technology.
+From 2013 onwards we started the development of a new chemical oxidation reaction.
 This a chemical process that decomposes hydrocarbons into environmentally neutral components by means of superoxidation.
 The procedure is significantly faster and more efficient than the biological treatment and, above all, less temperature-dependent.